MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/resources/dynamics_usergroup.md

 > For information about enabling APIs for [!INCLUDE [prod_short](../../includes/prod_short.md)] see [Enabling the APIs for Dynamics 365 Business Central](../../api-reference/v2.0/enabling-apis-for-dynamics-nav.md).

 > [!NOTE]
 > User groups are replaced with [security groups](../../upgrade/deprecated-features-user-groups.md) and will be deprecated in version 25.
-For more information, see [security group APIs](../resources/dynamics_securitygroups.md).
+For more information, see [security group APIs](../resources/dynamics_securitygroups.md) and [Control Access to Business Central Using Security Groups](/dynamics365/business-central/ui-security-groups).

 ## Methods

 | Method | Return Type|Description |